-MITIGATION MONITORING AND REPORTING PROGRAM SUNSWEET RESIDENTIAL MIXED-USE DEVELOPMENT PROJECT (ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC) Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation Impact AQ-3: Construction emissions from development of the proposed project could result in significant TAC impacts to nearby sensitive receptors.
-MM AQ-3.1: Prior to any construction, the project applicant shall prepare an evaluation that predicts Community Risk impacts associated with construction following guidance provided by the BAAQMD.
-Prior to issuance of demolition and/or building permits, this analysis shall be submitted to the Community Development Director for review and approval.
-The analysis shall identify any necessary requirements to reduce community risk impacts such that significant impacts (i.e. exceeding the BAAQMD thresholds of significance) would not occur.
-Requirements to minimize significant impacts would include: Develop a plan to ensure that diesel-powered equipment larger than 50 horsepower and operating on the site for more than two days consecutively shall meet U.S. EPA particulate matter emissions standards for Tier 2, 3 or 4 engines or equivalent; or the construction contractor shall use other measures to reduce the predicted cancer risk To be implemented by the applicant and contractors during construction.
-All measures will be required as part of the development permit.
-All measures will be printed on all construction documents, contracts, and project plans prior to issuance of permits.
-Director of the City's Community Development Agency below the threshold.
-Such measures may include the use of alternative-powered equipment (e.g., LPG-powered forklifts), alternative fuels (e.g., biofuels), added exhaust devices, or a combination of measures, provided that these measures are approved by the lead agency; If necessary, all generators, welders, compressors, and pumps shall be alternatively fueled or meet U.S. EPA particulate matter standards for Tier 4 engines; and Minimize the number of hours that equipment will operate including the use of idling restrictions.
+Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation Impact AQ-3: MM AQ-3.1: Prior to any construction, the project applicant shall prepare an To be implemented All measures will Director of the Construction evaluation that predicts Community Risk impacts associated with by the applicant be required as part City's emissions from construction following guidance provided by the BAAQMD.
+Prior to and contractors of the development Community development of the issuance of demolition and/or building permits, this analysis shall be during permit.
+All Development proposed project submitted to the Community Development Director for review and approval. construction. measures will be Agency could result in The analysis shall identify any necessary requirements to reduce community printed on all significant TAC risk impacts such that significant impacts (i.e. exceeding the BAAQMD construction impacts to nearby thresholds of significance) would not occur.
+Requirements to minimize documents, sensitive receptors. significant impacts would include: contracts, and Develop a plan to ensure that diesel-powered equipment larger than project plans prior 50 horsepower and operating on the site for more than two days to issuance of consecutively shall meet U.S. EPA particulate matter emissions permits. standards for Tier 2, 3 or 4 engines or equivalent; or the construction contractor shall use other measures to minimize construction period diesel particulate matter emissions to reduce the predicted cancer risk below the threshold.
+Such measures may include the use of alternative-powered equipment (e.g., LPG-powered forklifts), alternative fuels (e.g., biofuels), added exhaust devices, or a combination of measures, provided that these measures are approved by the lead agency; If necessary, all generators, welders, compressors, and pumps shall be alternatively fueled or meet U.S. EPA particulate matter standards for Tier 4 engines; and Minimize the number of hours that equipment will operate including the use of idling restrictions. the use of fulling restrictions.